The Curriculum

 Problem Statement:

 For most of us our care and concern for living in a world of peace and happiness, well exceeds our ability to do so.
-Most adults have a hunch that we could do so much better, and that something is missing.
 Many brilliant people have tried to diagnose how things go so wrong, in terms of our always quarreling the way we do.
-They seem to know the reasons why we fail to get along quite well, and they offer cures for the things that ail us, but at this moment (2024) we can’t move the needle.
+They seem to know the reasons why we fail to get along.
+They offer cures for the things that ail us, but at this moment (2024) we can’t move the needle.
 We seem to go around in circles, arguing about the same things forever.
 Albeit with different actors, but dividing along the same lines.
 Every presidential election we swap political parties and try different ways of approaching government.
 We spend the next four years with the losing party blaming the winning party for our problems, then we flip again and the same thing happens.
 No matter what person or political party is in charge, we always wind up with the same problems we had years earlier.
-It seems as if we've come to accept this nonsensical cycle as our reality, and all we are left to do is shake our heads left and right wondering why things are the way they are.
+It seems as if we've come to accept this nonsensical cycle as our reality and we are left to shake our heads left and right wondering why things are the way they are.
+Most people have a strange hunch, or a nagging feeling down deep that there must be a better way.
+So what are we missing?
 Why can't we better navigate our differences and disagreements, and simply get along better?
+This course attempts to help you answer these questions.

 Module 1 - Course Introduction: The Fantastic Truths and the Essence of Us

-The first thing we are going to do this morning is to go outside and look at the sky.
-This program we are embarking on today asks us to consider drawing knowledge from mother nature, and to consider if mother nature plays any role in our lives?
+Start: The first thing we are going to do this morning is to go outside and look at the sky.
+This program we are embarking on today asks us to consider drawing knowledge from mother nature and to consider if mother nature plays any role in our lives.

 This should be Fun!

-Consider: Can we agree as a class to what a bigger person looks like?
+(Return indoors if you like, hang the chart, discuss results) Can we agree as a class on what a bigger person looks like?
 Or someone who is remarkable versus ordinary?
-Also discuss: What does "character" look like?
+Also, discuss what "character" looks like.
 What does virtue look like?
 Is there a consensus in the classroom?

 The Findings /The Fantastic Truths/ The Natural Laws:

-• Natural Law 102 - We were meant to be humble, and not arrogant, to live in awe of all those things that we will never know.
+• Natural Law 102 - We are meant to be humble, not arrogant, to live in awe of all those things that we will never know.

-• Natural Law 103 - We were created to be modest and moderate in all things, balanced, and not extreme.
+• Natural Law 103 - We are meant to be modest and moderate in all things, balanced, and not extreme.

 Discuss these natural laws.
 Do they seem familiar to you?

-Now discuss the following contentions: (Please note; we strongly encourage participants to do independent research, to try and disprove any of the following statements)
+(Leaders- the course is geared to encourage participants to do independent research, to try and disprove any of the following statements)

-• It’s grounded in the specific concepts of the individual pursuit of virtue and the actualization of our higher gifts.
+• The Natural Laws are grounded in the specific concepts of the individual pursuit of virtue and the actualization of our higher gifts.
+More simply it says that duties and obligations to self and others are pathways and not burdens.

-• If you go to any church, or read the bible, or if you go to another place of worship; if you read self help books, or listen to TED talks, they are all saying the same exact thing, just in different ways.
+• If you go to any church, or read the bible, or if you go to another place of worship; if you read self-help books, or listen to TED talks, they are all expressing the same principles, the same framework, just in different ways.

-• During the 80 year “enlightenment period” our founding fathers relied upon these specific natural laws, in order to create our system of government.
+• The American founding fathers recognized, agreed and relied upon these specific natural laws, in order to create our system of government.

 • When we live our lives according to these natural laws we do well, individually and collectively.